billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

 Power Inlet (inlet, for short):
 : Is an interface at which a
-device or component receives energy from another device or component ({{?RFC7326}}).
+device  (or component) receives energy from another device  (or component) component ({{?RFC7326}}).

 Power Outlet: